Rated T for violence, suggestive themes, and sensuality.

 Father bowed his head, seemingly considering the queen's proposal.
 "It would be a wonderful opportunity, indeed," he said.
 My heart dipped as I thought he would follow with a refuting statement.
 But he did not.
 "The choice is yours, Eirlys."
 He peered at the queen.
 "I assume she will have to relocate to Asgard."

 "Yes, of course."
 Queen Frigga nodded.
 "When my visit here ends, she will leave with me."
 She gazed upon me with kindly eyes.
 "You may return home as often as you'd like, so long as it does not interfere with your lessons."

 "Then yes.
 Yes, of course I accept," I said, bouncing slightly in my seat.
 I had to grip the edges of my chair to keep myself from launching to my feet.

 "It is settled, then."
 The queen all but glowed.
 "It has been many a year since I last took on an apprentice."

 "I am greatly honoured, my lady."
 My cheeks hurt, so widely I was grinning.
 "I...
 I know not how to thank you.
-I feel words would not suffice."
+Words would not suffice."

 "There is no need.
-I will be learning from you as much as you will be learning from me," Queen Frigga said gently.
+I will be learning from you as much as you will be learning from me.
+That is a gift in itself," Queen Frigga said gently.
 Then she raised her goblet of wine.
 "A toast.
 To the wealth of knowledge and those who seek it."

 We raised our goblets and drank.